Mold Removal: Types of Mold and How to Get Rid of It

 Different Types Of Mold

-Here are a few types of mold that you might commonly encounter in various areas of your home:
+Let’s take a look at a few different types of mold that you might commonly encounter in various areas of your home.

 This type of mold, which can cause asthma-like symptoms in the upper respiratory tract, is frequently found in showers and tubs, beneath leaky sinks and in homes that have suffered water damage.
 It has a velvety texture with dark green or brown hairs.